 Jabber / Google Talk

-Tip: If you plan to run business webinars online using Google Hangouts, then check out this article we’ve written about a great plugin that lets you create a professional webinar platform on your WordPress site using Google Hangouts:
+Useful Tip: If you plan to run business webinars online using Google Hangouts, then see this article we’ve written about a great plugin that lets you run a professional video conferencing platform on your web site using Google Hangouts:

-Tip #1: Check the “Show Toolbar when viewing site box is ticked in the Toolbar subsection of your Profile area …
+Tip #1: Make sure the “Show Toolbar when viewing site box is ticked in the Toolbar subsection of your Profile area …

 Tip #2: Your user profile gives you an additional opportunity to create additional backlinks which can be indexed by search engines.

-After you have done this, a link to the author displaying your chosen nickname is added to every post published on your site …
+Once you have set this up, a link to the author displaying your chosen nickname is added to every post published on your site …

-This link takes site visitors to the Author Archives section, where people can learn more about you (or about other authors registered as users on your site) and see what other blog posts that you (or your guest authors) have published …
+This link takes site visitors to the Author Archives section, where people can learn more about you (or about other authors registered as users on your site) and see all articles that you (or other authors) have published …

-You can also insert links and simple text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to your site visitors …
+You can include links and text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to blog readers …

-This can easily be done by pasting HTML formatted text into the About Yourself > Biographical Info text box in your Profile section …
+To do this just paste HTML formatted text into the About Yourself > Biographical Info box in your Profile section …

 Tip #3 (Advanced User): How To Hide User Profile Fields

-If you plan to run a corporate website, you can install a simple WP plugin called Hide User Profile Fields that will automatically hide the following fields from your site’s user profiles and creation pages when activated:
+You can install a simple plugin called Hide User Profile Fields that instantly hides the following fields from your site’s user profiles and creation pages when activated:

 - Admin Color Selector